antfu/refined-github-notifications/README.md

   - *Notifications you have bookmarked will be bypassed
 - Make sure only one notification tab is opened
 - When going to the issue from the notification, inject a flating button to mark it as done and close the tab.
+- `Alt/Option + X` to mark an notification as done and close it

 ## Philosophy